 Blinds and Dealing Hole Cards

-You can play this game with either a small or big blind.
+You can play this game at the best online casinos with either a small or big blind.
 However, the small blind should be half the bigger one.
 The player to the left of the dealer is the small blind while the one to the left of the small blind is the big blind.

 The game starts with the dealer issuing a card to the player to the left and then clockwise until everyone in the table has two cards in front of them.
 The betting begins once everyone has the hole card in front of them.